A Snapshot of Endometrial Cancer

-Endometrial cancer is both the most common type of uterine cancer and the most common cancer of the female reproductive system, accounting for approximately six percent of all cancers in women in the United States.
-Since 2006, incidence rates have increased among all population groups.
-Overall mortality rates have increased slightly since the mid-1990s.
-Although the incidence rate of endometrial cancer is lower in African-American women than in whites, their mortality rate is nearly twice as high as that in all other racial/ethnic groups.
+Endometrial cancer is both the most common type of uterine cancer and the most common cancer of the female reproductive system, accounting for approximately 6 percent of all cancers in women in the United States.
+Since 2002, overall incidence rates have not changed significantly, whereas mortality rates have been slowly rising since 2001.
+Although the incidence rate of endometrial cancer is only slightly higher in African American women than in whites, the mortality rate of African American women is nearly twice as high as that of all other racial/ethnic groups.

 Several factors are associated with an increased risk of endometrial cancer, including obesity, exposure to endogenous or exogenous estrogens, tamoxifen use, and certain inherited conditions.
-Factors associated with a reduced risk include engaging in physical activity, taking combination oral contraceptives, and having a history of pregnancy and/or breastfeeding.
-Surgical removal of the uterus or hormone therapy is used to prevent endometrial cancer in women with endometrial hyperplasia.
+Factors associated with a reduced risk include engaging in physical activity, taking oral contraceptives that combine estrogen and progestin, and having a history of pregnancy and/or breastfeeding.
+Surgical removal of the uterus or hormone therapy may be used to prevent endometrial cancer in women with endometrial hyperplasia.
 There is no standard or routine screening test for endometrial cancer.
-Standard treatments for endometrial cancer include surgery, radiation therapy, chemotherapy, and hormone therapy
+Standard treatments for endometrial cancer include surgery, radiation therapy, chemotherapy, hormone therapy, and biologic therapy.

 Examples of NCI Activities Relevant to Endometrial Cancer

-- The Epidemiology of Endometrial Cancer Consortium supports molecular epidemiology and genome-wide association studies of endometrial cancer.
+- The Epidemiology of Endometrial Cancer Consortium is supporting molecular epidemiology and genome-wide association studies of endometrial cancer.

-- One endometrial-cancer-specific Specialized Program of Research Excellence (SPORE) focuses on new approaches to preventing, identifying, and treating endometrial cancers.
+- One endometrial-cancer-specific Specialized Program of Research Excellence (SPORE) is focusing on new approaches to prevent, identify, and treat endometrial cancers.